 - 2. Zero hours registration.
 Graduate students who have completed all degree requirements except the thesis or dissertation may consider registering for zero hours of research credit.
-It is important for such students to consider the implications of not being a full-time student (see chapter 2.C.1 for more information).
-Students with waiver-generating fellowships or traineeships are not eligible for zero hours registration during the period of the fellowship or traineeship. - 3.
+It is important for such students to consider the implications of not being a full-time student (see chapter 2.C.1 for more information). - 3.
 Graduate College (GC) 599.
 GC 599 is a zero credit hour registration option for advanced doctoral students who do not have any financial assistance (such as an assistantship, fellowship, etc.) that would cover his or her tuition and fees for the semester but must maintain full-time enrollment to defer student loans.
 To be eligible to register for GC 599, a student must: - have a guaranteed student loan that would require immediate repayment if the student were not registered for the minimum credit required by the lender to defer the loan, - have passed the preliminary examination prior to the term in which he or she wishes to register for GC 599, - have completed all Graduate College and departmental requirements for the degree except for completing the dissertation, defending, and depositing, - not have any financial assistance that would cover tuition and fees, and - complete and submit the appropriate form to the Graduate College.